The Paul M. Angell Family Foundation makes grants in three priority areas: Conservation, Performing Arts and Social

 Grant requests for other types of ocean-related conservation efforts may be considered on a limited basis

 The goal of the Performing Arts program is to support the presentation, perpetuation, and propagation of performing arts events, focusing on classical music and theater.
 Grantee organizations include performers, presenters (including broadcasters) and educators.
 We are currently considering grants to the Chicago area, Cleveland, Detroit, and the Mid-Atlantic Region (from Washington, D.C. north to Philadelphia, PA.
 Please note that we currently do not fund dance or film.
 We also do not fund individual commissions.

 The goal of the Foundation’s grant making in Social Causes is to support efforts to address the root causes of poverty and inequality, particularly in urban areas.
 Priority will be given to programs that emphasize evidence-based early intervention and prevention approaches.
 The Foundation seeks to support efforts designed to help alter the life trajectories of socioeconomically disadvantaged individuals and families.
-Specific areas of interest include: Early childhood education and parenting; Increasing school achievement and completion (K-12) and post-secondary success for low-income students of color; and Enhancing economic opportunities through quality job training, financial literacy, and building assets.
+Areas of interest include: Early childhood education and parenting; Increasing school achievement and completion (K-12) and post-secondary success for low-income students of color; and Enhancing economic opportunities through quality job training, financial literacy, and building assets.
 Although not limited exclusively to Chicago, grant making in Social Causes will focus on the Chicago area.

 Types of Support